mikeogezi/cbt-practice/README.md

 ## User Support
 Phone numbers of support personnel were provided within the app, but the most common way for users to receive support was the [CBT Practice WhatsApp group](https://chat.whatsapp.com/I9aDaWoaxydJJxcu9f7sQv).

+## Important note
+In order to test the app you must do the following:
+* Create a Firebase project, initialize cloud messaging, firestore, auth, and cloud storage then download a `google-services.json` file
+* Set `facebook_application_id` in your strings.xml
+* Set `fb_login_protocol_scheme` in your strings.xml
+* Set `app_admob_id` in your strings.xml

 ## Screenshots